Multilingual Event Linking to Wikidata: Evaluation

 \section{Evaluation}

 We present our results on the development and test splits of the proposed dataset.
 In our experiments, we use bert-base-multilingual-uncased and xlm-roberta-base from Huggingface transformers \cite{wolf-etal-2020-transformers}.
 For the multilingual task, even though the candidate set is partly different between languages, we share the model weights across languages.
 We believe this weight sharing helps in improving the performance on low-resource languages \cite{Arivazhagan2019MassivelyMN}.
-We follow the standard metrics from prior work on entity linking, both for retrieval and reranking.

-\textbf{Recall@\textit{k}:} fraction of contexts where the gold event is contained in the top-k retrieved candidates.
+We follow the standard metrics from prior work on entity linking, both for retrieval and reranking. \textbf{Recall@\textit{k}} measures fraction of contexts where the gold event is contained in the top-k retrieved candidates. \textbf{Accuracy} measures fraction of contexts where the predicted event candidate matches the gold candidate.
+We use the unnormalized accuracy score from \citet{logeswaran-etal-2019-zero} that evaluates the overall end-to-end performance (retrieve+rank).

-\textbf{Accuracy:} fraction of contexts where the predicted event candidate matches the gold candidate. \citet{logeswaran-etal-2019-zero} defined two scores, normalized and unnormalized accuracies.
-Normalized accuracy only includes data instances where the gold candidate is found in the top-k retrieved candidates.
-Its primarily to compare different ranking methods with the same underlying retrieval model.
-Unnormalized accuracy reports the score on all the data instances, giving a better indicator of the overall end-to-end performance (retrieve+rank).
-In this work, we only report the unnormalized accuracy.